 • Caroling through the Holidays in the Cole Porter Room

 • Interactive display from the movie “A Christmas Story,” sponsored by O’Malia’s Living

 And back by popular demand, Twilight Tuesdays will offer special extended hours (5 to 8 p.m.) for those who wish to see the trees by night.
 “Twilight Tuesdays” are a great option for a date night or an after-work team outing on Nov.
 28, Dec.
 5, 12 and 19.

-While the mood is festive, there’s also a friendly competition for fan favorite, and each guest will have the opportunity to vote.
-Visitors can also take part in scavenger hunts for The Elf on the Shelf or the Weihnachtzgurke (10 pickle ornaments hidden in trees throughout the building) — watch IHS’s social media channels for hints on the locations.
+Visitors can also participate in scavenger hunts for the Elf on the Shelf or the Weihnachtzgurke (10 pickle ornaments hidden in trees throughout the building) — watch IHS’s social media channels for hints on locations.